Big Pigeon in Southwest Iowa

 Other Sources:

-• https://history.army.mil/html/reference/campaigns.html lists the US Army campaigns in WW II.
+• https://history.army.mil/html/reference/campaigns.html lists the US Army campaigns in WWII.

 • The United States Army official list of ETO campaigns data, https://en.wikipedia.org/wiki/List_of_United_States_Army_campaigns_during_World_War_II.